 Back to the Terminal

-In Terminal, go to the directory /etc/apache2/sites.
+.
 Here you will find configuration files for your domains.
 Of particular interest is the domain I have setup for SVN:

 0001_any_443_yamato.internal.conf

 We want to avoid changing this file as much as possible, only changing it enough to load the changes we need, and changing areas that won’t change if we make further changes to this file via Server Admin.
-To do this we create a sub-directory called 0001_any_443_yamato.internal.
+To do this we create a sub-directory called 0001_any_443_yamato.internal

 cd /etc/apache2/sites